riccabolla/StaphSCAN/README.md

 ## Documentation

-A documentation is available [here](https://staphscan.readthedocs.io/)
+A draft documentation is available [here](https://staphscan.readthedocs.io/)

 ## Requirements
 StaphSCAN has been built to optimize dependecies.